equinor/xtgeo/docs/installation.rst

 .. code-block:: console

-    $ git clone git://git.statil.no/xtgeo/pyxtgeo
+    $ git clone git://git.statoil.no/xtgeo/pyxtgeo

 Also you will need test data:

 .. code-block:: console

-   $ git clone git://git.statil.no/xtgeo/xtgeo-testdata
+   $ git clone git://git.statoil.no/xtgeo/xtgeo-testdata

-And you may perhaps need:
+And you may also need:

 .. code-block:: console

-    $ git clone git://git.statil.no/xtgeo/cxtgeo
+    $ git clone git://git.statoil.no/xtgeo/cxtgeo

 Once you have a copy of the source, and you have a `virtual environment`_, you can install it with: